zhullyb/monyhar/monyhar/native_client_sdk/src/doc/faq.rst

 user safe are difficult to implement without help from the browser.
 Specific examples are an out-of-process plugin architecture and appropriate interfaces for integrated 3D graphics.
-We have worked closely with Chromium developers to deliver these features and we are eager to collaborate with developers from other browsers.
+We have worked closely with Monyhar developers to deliver these features and we are eager to collaborate with developers from other browsers.

 What's the difference between NPAPI and Pepper?